 Animal waste such as the skin of dead mice and birds, as well as owl pellets and feces in birds’ nests.

-They also eat each other.
-Dun-bar caterpillar is a leaf-eater but it will eat other caterpillars if it finds one, even another of its kind.
+They also prey on each other.
+Dun-bar caterpillar is a leaf-eater but it will consume other caterpillars if it finds one, even another of its kind.

 Types of Damage

 How do you know you have caterpillars in your garden?
 You will see the damage before you ever see the caterpillars.

 - Leaves will have gaping holes, edges missing or, the plant will be missing entire leaves including the stems.

 - Fruits and vegetables will have holes bored into them or, they will have big sections eaten out of them.
 Small fruits might be missing entirely.